hichamjanati/groupmne/docs/auto_examples/plot_group_lasso.rst

     You are now one step closer to computing the gain matrix

+the function group_model.compute_fwd morphs the source space src_ref to the surface of each subject by mapping the sulci and gyri patterns and computes their forward operators.

 .. code-block:: default

-    # the function group_model.compute_fwd morphs the source space src_ref to the
-    # surface of each subject by mapping the sulci and gyri patterns
-    # and computes their forward operators

     subjects = ["subject_a", "subject_b"]
     trans_fname_s = [meg_path + "%s/sef-trans.fif" % s for s in subjects]